 She thinks of cleaning his toilets.
 “I know that for sure.”

 They laugh and lock gazes for a long time.
 The passion is electric.
 Joon Min cups her chin to move in for a kiss, but his manager rudely interrupts.

 Alone, Joon Min sinks onto his bed and punches his breast.
 He’s falling in love.

 ~A love match for Joon Tae~

-There’s plenty of chemistry and electricity floating through the halls of Sejong High whenever Joon Tae and Jie Young casually cross paths to their classrooms.
+There’s plenty of chemistry floating through the halls of Sejong High whenever Joon Tae and Jie Young casually cross paths to their classrooms.
 It seems like everyone but Joon Tae feels it.
 However he’s thoroughly charmed by the attractive poise, confidence and intelligence that Jie Young exudes with everyone.

 At times he can feel her watching him, but it often makes him cower behind his console or duck his face in a textbook.

 She finds his shyness adorable and takes the lead in striking up conversations or eating lunch together.
 She knows the students spread rumors about her since some found out her divorced status, but she brushes it off.
 She can imagine starting over again with a man like Joon Tae.
 He’s the opposite of her cold, blunt ex-husband.

 One day in science class, a student accidentally mixes harmful chemicals and a large fire engulfs the science lab.
 Jie Young gets all the students out, but she is overcome by smoke and fumes.